naty-c/Module-02-Activities/M2S05/README.md

 ## Travel Packing List 🧳 🛫

 This mini project was created for Module 2 of #FuturoDEV course from FMT.
-It's a simple list using a baggage format to add items before packing for a trip.
+It's a simple list using a baggage format to add items before packing for a trip, including the option to expand the bag when the list is longer.

 ---